Businessplan.Earlylight.io | Updated: Feb 2026

 Overambitious scaling with heavy upfront CapEx Cash burn, throughput instability, bankruptcy risk Begin with imports for immediate revenue, then stepwise local production and pilot validation.

-Weak climate and biosecurity controls Mortality spikes, contamination, inconsistent yields Pilot at Bleiblerville with biodigester pre-treatment and controlled SOP development.
+Weak climate and biosecurity controls Mortality spikes, contamination, inconsistent yields Pilot at Bleiblerville with controlled SOP development and active environmental controls.

 Inconsistent feedstocks and breeding quality Performance drift and low conversion efficiency Composter partnerships for steady input streams + specialist neonate suppliers.